Snap-induced morphing: From a single bistable shell to the origin of shape bifurcation in interacting shells: The fundamental element: A single snapping shell

 \subsection{Bistability}

 Our first goal is to understand the geometrical conditions under which a single snappit is bistable, i.e. when does the inverted shape actually exist without the application of any external loads?
 As already discussed, there remain only three dimensionless parameters in the problem ($\alpha$, $\lambda$ and $\Delta$), together with the material property $\nu$.
-We present two approaches to determine the critical condition for bistability here: firstly, we use FEM simulations with a range of values of $\alpha$, $\lambdad$ and $\Delta$ and determine whether the inverted state is stable (and hence the snappit is bistable).
-This gives a rough indication of the behaviour of the critical value $\lambdad^\crit(\Delta,\alpha;\nu)$; our results are shown in fig.~\ref{fig:Bistability}A, with the dependence of the threshold $\lambdad^\crit$ as a function of $\Delta$ shown in fig.~\ref{fig:Bistability}b.
-Secondly, we use arc-length continuation in AUTO \cite{doedel2007} to solve the shallow shell system \eqref{Scaled_Shell_equation_1}--\eqref{Scaled_Shell_equation_2} and determine the critical value $\lambdas^\crit(\Delta)$ at which the inverted state ceases to exist.
-This calculation gives the solid curve in fig.~\ref{fig:Bistability}b, which agrees very well with the FEM results.
+We present two approaches to determine the critical condition for bistability here: firstly, we use FEM simulations (see \ref{methods_fem} for details) with a range of values of $\alpha$, $\lambdad$ and $\Delta$ and determine whether the inverted state is stable (and hence the snappit is bistable).
+This gives a rough indication of the behaviour of the critical value $\lambdad^\crit(\Delta,\alpha;\nu)$; our results are shown in Fig.~\ref{fig:Bistability}A, with the dependence of the threshold $\lambdad^\crit$ as a function of $\Delta$ shown in Fig.~\ref{fig:Bistability}B. Note that here we determine the threshold, $\lambdad^\crit$, as the mean of the smallest $\lambdad$ with bistable behaviour and the largest $\lambdad$ with monostable behaviour for given $\Delta$; error bars are then used to record the difference between these two values.
+Secondly, we use arc-length continuation in AUTO \cite[][]{doedel2007} to solve the shallow shell system \eqref{Scaled_Shell_equation_1}--\eqref{Scaled_Shell_equation_2} and determine the critical value $\lambdas^\crit(\Delta)$ at which the inverted state ceases to exist.
+Our continuation calculation involves three key steps: first, the perfectly everted solution is used as an initial guess to the solution of the system \eqref{Scaled_Shell_equation_1}--\eqref{Scaled_Shell_equation_2} everted solution for an arbitrary, but large, value of $\lambdas$ and $\Delta L/L$ = 3.
+The true solution is `close' to the everted solution for large $\lambdas$, and so the true solution can readily be found using a relaxation method.
+Secondly, we perform a one parameter continuation analysis, reducing the value of $\lambda_s$, but holding $\Delta L/L=3$ constant.
+This allows the branch of stable everted solutions to be followed until a fold bifurcation in the system is reached.
+The position of the fold bifurcation in terms of $\lambdas$ corresponds to the $\lambda^{\crit}$ at the monostable-bistable threshold for the given $\Delta L/L$ = 3.
+Finally, we perform a two-parameter continuation, following the fold while varying $\Delta L/L$ and $\lambdas$ accordingly.
+This allows us to extract the value of $\lambda^{\crit}$ for each $\Delta L/L$ down to $\Delta L/L=0$.
+This calculation gives the solid curve in Fig.~\ref{fig:Bistability}B, which agrees very well with the FEM results.